FluxML/Optimisers.jl/docs/src/index.md

   η::T
 end

-# Define an `apply` rule with which to update the current params
+# Define an `apply!` rule with which to update the current params
 # using the gradients
-function Optimisers.apply(o::Descent, state, m, m̄)
+function Optimisers.apply!(o::Descent, state, m, m̄)
     o.η .* m̄, state
 end